CoinLoan Price Hits $0.11 (CLT)

-CoinLoan (CLT) traded flat against the dollar during the twenty-four hour period ending at 12:00 PM ET on October 5th.
-Over the last week, CoinLoan has traded down 3.5% against the dollar.
-One CoinLoan token can currently be bought for $0.11 or 0.00000182 BTC on popular exchanges.
-CoinLoan has a total market cap of $217,458.85 and $0.72 worth of CoinLoan was traded on exchanges in the last 24 hours.
+CoinLoan (CLT) traded flat against the US dollar during the 24 hour period ending at 18:00 PM E.T. on October 6th.
+CoinLoan has a market capitalization of $217,458.85 and approximately $0.72 worth of CoinLoan was traded on exchanges in the last 24 hours.
+One CoinLoan token can currently be bought for $0.11 or 0.00000182 BTC on exchanges.
+In the last seven days, CoinLoan has traded down 3.6% against the US dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.